– Detailed 2023 CRF450RL Review / Specs | CRF 450cc 2023 Dual-Sport Motorcycle Buyer’s Guide! –

 It’s still a CRF450R; just one that’s quieter, both mechanically from the chassis and engine, as well as its new exhaust.
-Both fuelling and ignition maps are now managed by 02 lambda sensor; compression ratio has been lowered and crank mass increased for improved drivability.
+Both fueling and ignition maps are now managed by 02 lambda sensor; compression ratio has been lowered and crank mass increased for improved drivability.
 The gearbox is a 6-speed – for longer legs on the road – and a cush drive has been added to the 18-inch rear wheel.

 The plastics are lifted directly from the CRF450R and all lighting is LED, with the front headlight in particular throwing out a penetrating beam.
 Increased volume for the titanium fuel tank adds range and all the items that make the CRF450RL ready to purchase as a licensed, road going machine – such as speedometer and horn – are present as standard.

 Throw in Honda’s legendary durability, and it’s no wonder this road-legal dirt bike has made a name for itself in the dual-sport world.

 - 449.7cc Unicam engine specially tailored for trail-to-trail riding

 - Finger rocker arm contributes to compact layout while using dedicated design to attain on- and off-road-specific power characteristics.
 DLC surface treatment reduces friction

 - Dedicated valve timing for smooth power delivery in technical riding

 - High crank inertia (up 12% over CRF450R) for tractable power delivery in technical terrain

 - Different piston with three-ring design compared to the CRF450R’s one-ring design